The Hymns to Zeus by Callimachus and Cleanthes

 Introduction

-This short article is divided in four sections and discusses two hymns of the Hellenistic period, which show some interesting similarities and differences.
+This short article is divided into four sections and discusses two Hellenistic hymns that exhibit interesting similarities and differences.
 The first section presents the general characteristics of Hellenistic poetry, which are noted in most compositions of this period.
-The second section examines these general characteristics in relation to the Hymn to Zeus by Callimachus of Cyrene (c.
-310/305 –c.
+The second section examines these general characteristics in relation to the Hymn to Zeus by Callimachus of Cyrene (c.310/305 – c.
 240 BC).
-Another Hymn to Zeus was written by the stoic philosopher and poet Cleanthes of Assos (c.
+Another Hymn to Zeus was written by the Stoic philosopher and poet Cleanthes of Assos (c.
 330 BC – c.
 230 BC), who was contemporary to Callimachus.
-The third section of this paper compares the two hymns and discusses the differences that are noted in Cleanthes’ composition, reflecting to his philosophical background.
+The third section of this paper compares the two hymns and discusses the differences observed in Cleanthes’ composition, reflecting his philosophical background.
 The fourth section concludes on the style of the two poets and the general trends noted in the poetry of their era.

 The general characteristics of Hellenistic poetry

 The poetry of the Hellenistic period (323 – 31 BC) is influenced by the broader political, cultural and social conditions of that time.
-Its composition and dissemination is in the Greek language (the Hellenistin Koine) and its popularity is enhanced by the Greek rulers of the Hellenistic kingdoms, who are -in most cases- monarchs and scholars with various intellectual interests.
-Hellenistic rulers fund public libraries and promote education and the arts by sponsoring and hosting at their courts various philosophers and artists (Fyntikoglou 2001, 24-7).
+Its composition and dissemination are in Greek (the Hellenistic Koine), and its popularity is enhanced by the Greek rulers of the Hellenistic kingdoms, who are, in most cases, monarchs and scholars with diverse intellectual interests.
+Hellenistic rulers funded public libraries and promoted education and the arts by sponsoring and hosting various philosophers and artists at their courts (Fyntikoglou 2001, 24-7).

-From a political point of view, the monarchy of the Hellenistic kingdoms results to a political crisis in the democratic city-state system.
-All political decisions are made by the monarchs, and therefore, monarchy converts the politically active citizens of the Classical period to politically inactive subordinates of kings.
-This political change results to a social change and a shift towards individualism.
-The individualistic philosophies of the Hellenistic period guide the people towards personal eudaemony (eudaimonia = εὐδαιμονία), which is described as a feeling of esoteric satisfaction.
+From a political perspective, the Hellenistic monarchies led to a crisis in the democratic city-state system.
+All political decisions are made by the monarchs, and therefore, the monarchy converts politically active citizens of the Classical period into politically inactive subordinates of kings.
+This political change results in a social change and a shift towards individualism.
+The individualistic philosophies of the Hellenistic period guide people towards personal eudaimonia (eudaimonia = εὐδαιμονία), a feeling of esoteric satisfaction.
 This tendency takes over many aspects of Hellenistic life, including poetry and the arts (Fyntikoglou 2001, 24-7).

-Callimachus of Cyrene is the most typical representative of Hellenistic poetry.
-He is a philologist, a lexicographer and a scientist, and various pieces of knowledge mirroring his elaborate education are noted in his poetic compositions.
+Callimachus of Cyrene is the most representative figure in Hellenistic poetry.
+He is a philologist, a lexicographer, and a scientist, and various aspects of his extensive education are evident in his poetic compositions.
 These have the form of rare words, the apax legomena (ἅπαξ λεγόμενα = noted once), rare names and exact descriptions of toponyms (names of places).
-Callimachus is a manifold poet who produces a variety of compositions, such as hymns, elegiae, iambic and lyric poetry.
-He promotes a renewal of the poetic discourse through the use of traditional material without extreme imitations of the Classical tradition.
-Furthermore, he promotes a quantitative reduction of the text (ολιγοστιχία = oligostichia) and a detailed and careful elaboration of words (Fyntikoglou 2001, 57-64).
+Callimachus is a multifaceted poet who produces a variety of compositions, including hymns, elegies, and iambic and lyric poetry.
+He promotes a renewal of poetic discourse by using traditional material without excessive imitation of the Classical tradition.
+Furthermore, he promotes a quantitative reduction of the text (ολιγοστιχία = oligostichia) and a detailed, careful elaboration of words (Fyntikoglou 2001, 57-64).

-In relation to his techniques, Callimachus reduces the main events of the traditional plot and emphasises on insignificant facts of the original myth.
-His compositions are characterised by humour, subtlety, subversions in the expected plot, allusions to places and people that are not directly named, as well as use of strange words (Fyntikoglou 2001, 68-9).
+In relation to his techniques, Callimachus condenses the main events of the traditional plot and emphasises the insignificant details of the original myth.
+His compositions are characterised by humour, subtlety, subversions of the expected plot, allusions to places and people not directly named, and the use of strange words (Fyntikoglou 2001, 68-9).
 The protagonists are not as important as they are traditionally believed to be; their personalities are shrunk, demythologised and given a daily tone.
-Emphasis is placed on the psychology of the protagonists as children and there is mention to unknown features and events from their lives, which are employed to stress the poet's eloquence.
+Emphasis is placed on the psychology of the protagonists as children, and there is mention of unknown features and events from their lives, which are employed to stress the poet’s eloquence.
 Controversial issues are often raised, while the courtly character of the compositions is obvious (Fyntikoglou 2001, 73-5).
 The scholarly nature of poetry is manifested through the worship of detail; there are realistic descriptions of objects, situations and human emotions, while emphasis is placed on the actuality and special gravity of each word.
 This phenomenon is known as formalistic intensity (Fyntikoglou 2001, 28-30).

 The Hymn to Zeus by Callimachus

 The typical characteristics of Hellenistic poetry described above are noted in the Hymn to Zeus by Callimachus, which also includes some of the poet’s personal particularities.
-The composition begins with a philological dilemma presented by the poet himself, where he wonders which the best name describing Zeus should be: “...Δικταῖον ἀείσομεν ἠὲ Λυκαῖον...”
-(Callimachus, Hymn to Zeus, 4).
+The composition begins with a philological dilemma presented by the poet himself, where he wonders which of the best names describing Zeus should be: “…Δικταῖον ἀείσομεν ἠὲ Λυκαῖον…” (Callimachus, Hymn to Zeus, 4).
 Should Zeus be called Dictaeos (descended from Mount Dicte in Crete) or Lycaeos (descended from the Lycaean Mountains of Arcadia)?
-In reality, Callimachus’ question is technical as it relates to a debate between the Cretans and the Arcadians, claiming the origins of Zeus’ birthplace.
-The poet is answering his question emphatically by quoting a statement attributed to the Knossian philosopher Epinemides, who is likely to have lived in the 6th or even 7th century BC: “Κρῆτες ἀεὶ ψεῦσται” (Callimachus, Hymn to Zeus, 8), meaning that the Cretans are always liars.
+In reality, Callimachus’ question is technical, as it relates to a debate between the Cretans and the Arcadians over the origins of Zeus’ birthplace.
+The poet is answering his question emphatically by quoting a statement attributed to the Knossian philosopher Epimenides, who is likely to have lived in the 6th or even 7th century BC: “Κρῆτες ἀεὶ ψεῦσται” (Callimachus, Hymn to Zeus, 8), meaning that the Cretans are always liars.

 A similar philological question relates to the division of power among the gods.
-According to the tradition, the divine powers amongst the Olympians where shared by pure chance (Callimachus, Hymn to Zeus, 61-4).
-Callimachus explains that the Danaid poets are lying when they speak about a lottery (κλῆρον) of divine powers (Callimachus, Hymn to Zeus, 60-61), a statement which automatically places Homer’s views under question (Lesky 1981, 975-6).
-Callimachus’ answer is again straight forward, claiming that Zeus won his seat on the throne of Mount Olympus by personal value (Callimachus, Hymn to Zeus, 66-7).
+According to the tradition, the divine powers amongst the Olympians were shared by pure chance (Callimachus, Hymn to Zeus, 61-4).
+Callimachus explains that the Danaid poets are lying when they speak of a lottery (κλῆρον) of divine powers (Callimachus, Hymn to Zeus, 60-61), a statement that automatically places Homer’s views in question (Lesky 1981, 975-6).
+Callimachus’ answer is again straightforward, claiming that Zeus won his seat on the throne of Mount Olympus by personal value (Callimachus, Hymn to Zeus, 66-7).
 By employing a game of questions and answers, the poet projects his knowledge and scholarly education to the audience, including his competence in issues of mythological and philosophical nature.

 The Hymn to Zeus contains a number of rare words, which communicate simple meanings in complicated wording, and are used to stress Callimachus’ broad grammatical knowledge.
 A characteristic example is the word Ogygion (ὠγύγιον) (Callimachus, Hymn to Zeus, 14), meaning “from the time of Ogyges”, which is used to declare the old age of a certain location, as with the name Apidanees (Ἀπιδανῆες) (Callimachus, Hymn to Zeus, 15), which is the old name for the Peloponnesians.
 According to the Abbreviated Encyclopaedic Dictionary of (the newspaper) ‘Proia’ (Zeugolis 1932, 2354), Ogyges was the mythical king of Thebes in Boeotia, who was also the founder of the city of Eleusis in West Attica and the city of Thebes in Egypt.

 Callimachus’ Hymn to Zeus is significantly reduced compared to the typical religious hymns of previous periods, covering a total of 96 verses.
 Reduction does not only occur in the hymn’s size, but also in the qualities and the character of the hymn’s main protagonist, the mighty and terrifying god Zeus.
-In verses 42-55 Zeus is portrayed as an innocent baby with the typical psychological, biological and behavioural characteristics of early childhood: his umbilicus falls off, he cries, he is breastfed and he sleeps, while in verses 55-56, teenage Zeus grows his first facial hair.
-The hymn’s protagonist is stripped off his majestic status and becomes an everyday human being, with qualities and behaviour that are no different from anyone else’s.
+In verses 42-55, Zeus is portrayed as an innocent baby with the typical psychological, biological, and behavioural characteristics of early childhood: his umbilical cord falls off, he cries, he is breastfed, and he sleeps, while in verses 55-56, teenage Zeus grows his first facial hair.
+The hymn’s protagonist is stripped of his majestic status and becomes an everyday human being, with qualities and behaviour that are no different from anyone else’s.

-The narration of the events concerning the life of Zeus are limited in his childhood and adolescence.
-His main achievements as a powerful god are carefully concealed, as for example his role in the battle of the Titans, which has been previously described in Hesiod’s Theogony.
-Instead, Callimachus emphasises on minor incidents from Zeus’ life, namely his childhood in Crete.
+The narration of events in Zeus's life is limited to his childhood and adolescence.
+His main achievements as a powerful god are carefully concealed, for example, his role in the battle of the Titans, which has been previously described in Hesiod’s Theogony.
+Instead, Callimachus emphasises minor incidents from Zeus’ life, namely his childhood in Crete.

-Callimachus’ views on life follow the broader spectrum of individualistic philosophy of the Hellenistic period.
+Callimachus’ views on life align with the broader individualistic philosophy of the Hellenistic period.
 This is evident in the final verses of his poem, which have the form of a brief obsecration: “Give virtue and wealth.
 Without virtue, wealth would not elevate a man, nor virtue without wealth.
-Give virtue and wealth”. (“...δίδου δ᾽ ἀρετήν τ᾽ ἄφενός τε· οὔτ᾽ ἀρετῆς ἄτερ ὄλβος ἐπίσταται ἄνδρας ἀέξειν, οὔτ᾽ ἀρετὴ ἀφένοιο· δίδου δ᾽ ἀρετήν τε καὶ ὄλβον”) (Callimachus, Hymn to Zeus, 94-6).
+Give virtue and wealth”. (“…δίδου δ᾽ ἀρετήν τ᾽ ἄφενός τε· οὔτ᾽ ἀρετῆς ἄτερ ὄλβος ἐπίσταται ἄνδρας ἀέξειν, οὔτ᾽ ἀρετὴ ἀφένοιο· δίδου δ᾽ ἀρετήν τε καὶ ὄλβον”) (Callimachus, Hymn to Zeus, 94-6).
 Here, material wealth, which is idealised in the Hellenistic world, is not enough to exalt a man without personal virtue; and still, personal virtue on its own is not enough to exalt a man without material wealth.
-Such views demonstrate the subtlety in maintaining personal balance during the pursuit of wealth, which represents a typical human goal of the Hellenistic period, and the pursuit of virtue, which used to be the most important human goal of the preceding Classical antiquity.
+Such views demonstrate the subtlety of maintaining personal balance in pursuing wealth, a typical human goal of the Hellenistic period, and in pursuing virtue, which was the most important human goal of the preceding Classical antiquity.

 A comparison between Callimachus and the Stoic poet Cleanthes

 As with Callimachus’ hymn, the Hymn to Zeus by Cleanthes is a product of the Hellenistic period.
-Although both compositions are relatively contemporary, the hymn by Cleanthes presents essential differences compared to the hymn by Callimachus and does not follow the broader norms noted in Hellenistic poetry.
+Although both compositions are relatively contemporary, the hymn by Cleanthes presents essential differences from the hymn by Callimachus and does not follow the broader norms of Hellenistic poetry.

 Cleanthes’ composition is a religious hymn that strictly praises the name of Zeus.
-Cleanthes does not reference any geographical, philological or scientific knowledge as Callimachus does and his hymn has no courtly character.
-The qualities and the life of Zeus are not discussed, but instead, his divine nature is overstressed in a series of philosophical references, which describe the cosmos of the Stoic philosophers.
-Any reference to the human nature is completely absent.
-The hymn and the praises to Zeus function as an expression of Stoic theology, and therefore, the hymn has been described as “the most beautiful composition of stoic piety” (Lesky 1981, 933).
+Cleanthes does not reference any geographical, philological or scientific knowledge as Callimachus does, and his hymn has no courtly character.
+The qualities and life of Zeus are not discussed; instead, his divine nature is overstressed through a series of philosophical references that describe the Stoic cosmos.
+Any reference to human nature is completely absent.
+The hymn and the praises to Zeus function as an expression of Stoic theology, and therefore, the hymn has been described as “the most beautiful composition of Stoic piety” (Lesky 1981, 933).

 In relation to its structure, the hymn consists of 39 verses and is shorter compared to that by Callimachus.
-The hymn by Callimachus is divided in six parts: there is the philological debate on the god’s descent; stories from Zeus’ childhood; a description of Zeus’ qualities and their relationship with the qualities of a monarch; the praises to the monarch; the obsecration and the valediction to the god.
-The hymn by Cleanthes is divided in four parts: the invocation to the god, the main body of the hymn, which numbers the qualities of Zeus, the obsecration, and finally the valediction.
-These elements characterise the traditional form of a religious hymn; however, the content is different and has been adjusted according to the Stoic religious views (Stephanopoulos 2020, 210).
+The hymn by Callimachus is divided into six parts: the philological debate on the god’s descent; stories from Zeus’ childhood; a description of Zeus’ qualities and their relationship to those of a monarch; praise of the monarch; the obsecration and the valediction to the god.
+The hymn by Cleanthes is divided into four parts: the invocation to the god, the main body of the hymn, which enumerates the qualities of Zeus, the obsecration, and finally the valediction.
+These elements characterise the traditional form of a religious hymn; however, the content differs and has been adjusted to reflect Stoic religious views (Stephanopoulos 2020, 210).

 The content presented in the hymn by Callimachus follows the philological traditions of his time.
-Callimachus prefers to emphasise on certain episodes from the life of Zeus, such as his childhood and this transportation to Crete, or the way he assumed power among the other gods.
+Callimachus emphasises certain episodes from Zeus's life, such as his childhood and his ascent to power among the other gods.
 At the same time, the traditional theological structure of his hymn is altered by the integration of a human form, that of King Ptolemy II.
-Although the Ptolemies were considered divine and were worshipped as gods according to the ancient Egyptian traditions, the integration of a human king in a hymn to a god offers an anthropocentric tone to Callimachus’ composition.
-By contrast, Cleanthes’ hymn contains a variety of philosophical views and other religious ideas, which are associated with the theories of the Stoic school.
+Although the Ptolemies were considered divine and worshipped as gods according to ancient Egyptian traditions, the integration of a human king into a hymn to a god gives Callimachus’s composition an anthropocentric tone.
+By contrast, Cleanthes’ hymn contains a variety of philosophical views and other religious ideas associated with Stoic theory.
 Cleanthes calls Zeus “πολυώνυμε” (polyonyme = the one with multiple names) (Cleanthes, Hymn to Zeus, 1), which relates the Stoic belief in god’s multiple nature: reason, law, destiny and forethought (Stephanopoulos 2020, 210-11).
 The reference to the “ἀμφήκη πυρόεντ᾽ αἰειζώοντα κεραυνόν” (Cleanthes, Hymn to Zeus, 10), “the sharp, sleepless, fiery thunder”, associates with the revival of Heraclitian theories in Stoic philosophy, and more specifically, the belief that the fire of creation signifies the end of each cosmic circle, introducing the birth of a new one (Stephanopoulos 2002, 210-11).

-According to the Stoic philosophers, the universe consists of four elements, two of which are active (fire and air) and two are passive (earth and water).
-This belief is presented in verses 15-16 “...οὐδέ τι γίγνεται ἔργον ἐπὶ χθονὶ σοῦ δίχα, δαῖμον,
+According to Stoic philosophers, the universe consists of four elements: two active (fire and air) and two passive (earth and water).
+This belief is presented in verses 15-16 “…οὐδέ τι γίγνεται ἔργον ἐπὶ χθονὶ σοῦ δίχα, δαῖμον,

 Conclusions and summary

 The Hymn to Zeus by Callimachus represents the most typical characteristics of Hellenistic poetry.
 These are the reduction of the protagonist’s character, the omission of events that were considered important by previous traditions, the replacement of primary events by secondary events, and finally, the composition’s anthropocentric and courtly (royal) character.
-Callimachus’ style is both scholarly and ordinary: he demonstrates complicated philological and philosophical knowledge; he carefully emphasises on the gravity of specific words he uses; he adds an anthropocentric and daily tone in his narration; while at the same time, he praises royal and divine power by equalising gods and kings.
+Callimachus’ style is both scholarly and ordinary: he demonstrates complex philological and philosophical knowledge; he carefully emphasises the gravity of the words he uses; he adds an anthropocentric, everyday tone to his narration, while at the same time praising royal and divine power by equating gods and kings.
 By contrast, the Hymn to Zeus by Cleanthes, which was also composed during the Hellenistic period, does not follow the typical conventions of its time.
-The hymn follows previous traditions in relation to its structure and content, which aims solely in praising the name of Zeus.
-At the same time, the hymn becomes a medium to communicate the philosophical, cosmological and theological ideas of the Stoics.
+The hymn follows traditional structures and content that aim solely to praise Zeus's name.
+At the same time, the hymn serves as a medium for communicating the Stoics' philosophical, cosmological, and theological ideas.

 Bibliography